major headings

 <font color=blue|red|green|pink|yellow>Text</font> Not all markdown code works within a font tag, so review your colored text carefully!

 >) and then a space, then type the text.
-Everything is indented until the next carriage return.
+The text is indented and has a gray horizontal line to the left of it until the next carriage return.

 Bullets: Use the dash sign (

-- ) with two spaces after it or a space, a dash, and a space (
+- ) with a space after it, or a space, a dash, and a space (

 - ), to create a circular bullet.
-To create a sub bullet, use a tab followed a dash and two spaces.
+To create a sub bullet, use a tab followed a dash and a space.
 You can also use an asterisk instead of a dash, and it works the same.

 Numbered lists: Start with